 |301||Educational Psychology (3).

 A study of the teaching-learning process: the student behavior, research data, theory, and illustrations all concerned with actual classroom application of psychological principles.
-(Fall and spring)
+(Fall only)

 Emphasis on traditional grammar, speech, listening, written communications, creative and utilitarian writing, and on whole language integration with content areas.
 (Fall only)

 A survey of the social sciences taught in K-8, with special attention given to geography, history, and civics.
-(Spring only)
+(Fall only)

-The subject matter, materials, and methods of teaching science, health, and physical education in the elementary school.
+The subject matter, materials, and methods of teaching science and health in the elementary school.
 (Spring only)